• Skip to primary navigation

 • Mini chocolate chips.
 I prefer mini chips because then you get bursts of chocolate in every bite, however you can use regular chocolate chips or chopped chocolate.

-overhead view of the ingredients in this Chocolate Snowball Cookies recipe
+overhead view of the labeled ingredients in this Chocolate Snowball Cookies recipe

 This snowball cookies comes together in a snap with minimal ingredients.
 Let's walk through how to make chocolate snowballs, and don't forget to watch the video.